FaraiB/expense-calculator/README.md

 # Expense Calculator

 A web application for tracking monthly household expenses including utilities, condominium fees, and other regular bills.
+The application automatically calculates the amount to pay based on a specific formula: (total of all expenses except condomínio / 2) - condomínio.

 ## Development Environment